-On Nov 19, it was recorded that there was an unauthorized access to the database which had the personal information of the guests regarding the reservations at the Starwood properties on or before September 10.
+On Nov 19, it was recorded that there was unauthorized access to the database, which had the guests’ personal information regarding the reservations at the Starwood properties on or before September 10.

 Marriott also received an alert from the internal security tool that there had been an attempt to access the database of the reservations of the guests in the US.
 The investigation started and there had been experts to determine the functioning.
 The company discovered that an authorized party had copied and encrypted the information and further removed it.
 On Nov 19, Mariott was able to decrypt the information and mentioned that the contents belonged from the Starwood guest reservation database.

 However, the duplicate information had not been identified completely but it contained the information of around 500 million guests who made the reservation.
 For 327 million of these contained the personal information regarding the names, mailing address, contact details, e-mail address, passport numbers, Starwood Preferred Guest(“SPG”), account information, date of birth, reservation date, arrival-departure information, communication preferences.
 The information also includes Payment card expiration dates.
-However, the payment card numbers were encrypted using the Advanced Encryption Standard encryption.
+However, the Advanced Encryption Standard encryption encrypted the payment card numbers.
 There were two components required to decrypt the payment card numbers and Mariott had not been able to rule out of the possibility that both were taken.
 For other guests, it was limited to the name and other data like the mailing address, email address etc.

 Mariott reported to the law enforcement and continued to support the investigation.

 The Chief Executive officer and Mariott’s President was deeply sorry about this incident and were saddened by the fact that they couldn’t provide the best services for their guests.
 However, they are learning from their lessons and trying to support the guests by hoping for a better future.